 How can you keep your baby safe from air pollution?

 If you know you live close to a source of air pollution, or your baby has a heart or lung problem (like asthma), ask his health care provider how to keep him safe from air pollution.
 When local health agencies issue air pollution or smog alerts, limit your baby’s time outdoors or keep your baby indoors.
 On these days it’s best to take your baby out early in the morning or after sunset.
 Visit airnow.gov to check how clean or polluted your air is.

 What can you do to limit air pollution?

-Everything you buy has an effect on the environment.
+Everything you buy or use has an effect on the environment.
 When you buy products that use less energy and last longer than others, you pollute the air less.

 - Buy efficient cars and trucks that pollute as little as possible.
-The Environmental Protection Agency has a vehicle emissions guide.
+The EPA has a vehicle emissions guide.

 - Choose products that have less packaging and can be reused.